Pluvie/ion/doc/API.md

 loaded on a specific allocator, which automatically grows the required memory in order to satisfy the program needs.
 When the allocated objects are not needed anymore, a single release call to the allocator is sufficient to release them all.

+#### Return Value

+A `struct allocator` with the given *capacity*.
+No allocation is performed, but the returned allocator is ready to allocate memory using [allocator_push](#allocator-push).

+#### Errors

+This function never fails.

+### allocator-pop

+void* allocator_pop (
+    struct allocator* allocator,
+    uint amount
+);

+This function releases a given *amount* of memory from the given *allocator*.

+The primary usage of a `struct allocator` is to allocate memory in chunks -- using [allocator_push](#allocator-push) and then massively release it in one shot using [allocator_release](#allocator-release).
+This is consistent with the arena memory management principle.

+However there may be some cases where some memory is not needed anymore and can be safely released from the allocator.
+This function does exactly this.
+Note that memory is not actually given back to the operating system, but only made available inside the allocator.

+#### Return Value

+A pointer to the first available address in the *allocator* memory, after having made enough space for it.
+If the *amount* is greater than the *allocator* memory, then all of it shall be discarded and it shall be returned the beginning address of the allocator memory.

+#### Errors

+This function never fails.

+### allocator-push

+void* allocator_push (
+    struct allocator* allocator,
+    uint amount
+);